 The project involves the construction of a new home, driveway, landscaping and utilities.
+Additionally, mitigation is provided through the installation of a Vortechnics unit within the Town roadway.
 A wetland resource area, ie Spy Pond, at the rear of the property requires diligence in ensuring that disturbance to the site does not cause erosion or detriment to the resource area.
 At the outset of the project, erosion controls shall be installed and maintained throughout the duration of the proposed work as follows.